limine-bootloader/limine/PROTOCOL.md

 Notes: The presence of this request will prompt the bootloader to turn on x86_64 5-level paging.
 It will not be turned on if this request is not present.
-If the response pointer is unchanged, 5-level paging is engaged.
+If the response pointer is changed to a valid pointer, 5-level paging is engaged.

 ### SMP (multiprocessor) Feature